Liver cancer

 Summary

 Understanding your body means being proactive, not fearful.
-With awareness, you can make simple choices that support your energy, focus, and long-term health.
+With awareness, you can make simple choices that support your energy, focus, and long term health.

 Reviewed by: Specialist doctors from the quality team at Elfcare

-Primary liver cancer occurs when cells within the liver begin to mutate and grow out of control.
+• Primary liver cancer occurs when cells within the liver begin to mutate and grow out of control.
 The most common type is hepatocellular carcinoma (HCC).
 It is distinct from "secondary" liver cancer, which refers to cancer that started elsewhere in the body and spread to the liver.

-In the early stages, liver cancer often causes no noticeable signs.
+• In the early stages, liver cancer often causes no noticeable signs.
 As the condition progresses, symptoms may include unexplained weight loss, loss of appetite, upper abdominal pain or swelling, severe fatigue, and jaundice (yellowing of the skin and eyes).
+It is important to remember that these symptoms can also be caused by other conditions, such as infections or other liver diseases, but any persistent changes should be evaluated by a doctor.

-Diagnosis usually involves a combination of blood tests (to check for tumor markers and liver function) and imaging tests such as ultrasound, CT scans, or MRI.
+• Diagnosis usually involves a combination of blood tests (to check for tumor markers and liver function) and imaging tests such as ultrasound, CT scans, or MRI.
 If imaging suggests an abnormality, a biopsy may be performed to analyze a small tissue sample, confirming whether the cells are cancerous and determining the stage.